jtubel/INST326-TeamProject/README.md

 ---

 ## Growth & Complexity Roadmap

 ### **Phase 1 — Basics**
 - Load one public-health dataset.
 - Clean and validate the data.
 - Produce a simple line chart showing case counts over time.

-### **Phase 2 — Expansion**
+### **Phase 2 — Object-Oriented Implementation (Completed)**
-- Support multiple datasets and more complex aggregations.
-- Add moving averages or weekly incidence calculations.

-### **Phase 3 — Interface**
-- Add a simple CLI or UI to select pipeline steps.
-- Enable dataset export and optional report automation.
+Part 2 introduced a **complete OOP structure** to replace the original function-only design.
+This update focused on applying **encapsulation, validation, and modular class design** across the pipeline system.

+**Key Improvements**
+- Converted major functions into object-oriented components.
+- Added constructors (`__init__`) with built-in validation for key attributes.
+- Used private attributes with property methods to manage access and integrity.
+- Integrated cleaning and summarization logic from Project 1 into organized class methods.
+- Improved documentation with class and method-level docstrings.
+- Established a foundation for future inheritance and polymorphism.

+These updates made the codebase more readable, reusable, and easier to maintain — preparing the system for the advanced OOP concepts in Project 3.

 ---

+### **Phase 3 — Advanced OOP (In Progress)**
+The next stage will extend the current classes using **inheritance, polymorphism, and composition** to create a more flexible and scalable framework.

+**Planned Goals**
+- Introduce base and derived class hierarchies for dataset types.
+- Implement abstract base classes to define shared interfaces.
+- Demonstrate polymorphism with methods that behave differently across subclasses.
+- Use composition to represent “has-a” relationships between pipeline components.
+- Expand testing and documentation for class hierarchies and dynamic behavior.

+---

 ## Next Steps
-- Finalize function list and file layout (`utils.py`, `validation.py`, `cleaning.py`, etc.).
+- Finalize inheritance hierarchy and abstract class design.
-- Assign development tasks and peer review responsibilities.
-- Prepare an example dataset and demonstration script (`examples/demo_script.py`).
-- Document AI assistance and individual learning (per course AI Collaboration Guidelines).
+- Implement polymorphic methods for specialized dataset handling.
+- Add composition relationships between system components.
+- Continue updating documentation and usage examples.
+- Prepare UML-style diagrams for the final submission.

 ---